N-Wouda/ALNS/docs/source/setup/template.rst

     def repair(destroyed: ProblemState, rnd_state: rnd.RandomState) -> ProblemState:
-        # TODO implement how to repair a destroyed state, and return the repaired,
+        # TODO implement how to repair a destroyed state, and return it
-        #  feasible state.
         pass